lulzbot3d/lulzbot-config/README.md

 If you chose to customize your machine, copy the contents of lulzbot.cfg to printer.cfg and future updates will no longer overwrite your customized printer.

+This form of updates is inspired by the Mainsail-Crew with [mainsail.cfg](https://github.com/mainsail-crew/mainsail-config) updates.